When we are scared or thrilled, memories are imprinted on our brains with particular vividness.

 How do our brains get over a trauma response?
 By reframing the incident, putting it in context, and making sense of it so we get some perspective.
 This is a function of the ‘thinking’ part of the brain.

 This reframing can happen by itself, as the memory gets more dim and distant, or by talking about it.
-This is the basis of treatments like Critical Incident Debriefing – talking about a shared bad experience makes it easier to handle.
+This is the basis of treatments like Critical Incident Debriefing – talking about a shared bad experience is supposed to make it easier to handle.

-The problem comes when the trauma response is so strong that if the person tries to talk about it, the amygdala triggers the response and shuts down the higher thought processes before than can start to make sense of the experience.
+The problem comes when the trauma response is so strong that if the person tries to talk about it, the amygdala triggers the response and shuts down the higher thought processes before the thinking brain can start to make sense of the experience.

 In those cases, debriefing or counselling would be experienced as another traumatic episode and could even entrench the trauma response further.